 The water reaches the maximum 26-27 degrees in August together with 35+ air temperatures.
 I can’t judge the importance of five degrees while speaking about the water temperature, though I prefer May weather scenario any time over heat.
 It’s true that there are few people swimming in the sea in May but it’s because there are generally few people at the beach.
 Generally, the closer you get to June, the warmer hotter it gets.

-2. Specific attractions will not be available
+2. Specific attractions will not be available in Rhodes in Spring

 There are some seasonal attractions in Rhodes.
-For instance, their famous butterfly valley will be closed in May, because there are no butterflies that time.
+For instance, their famous butterfly valley will be closed in May, because there are no butterflies at that time.
 I couldn’t place this argument in cons since butterfly season is only in July and August.
 Same works for several seasonal fruits.

 Rhodes in May vs October